On the density of strongly minimal algebraic vector fields

-Indeed, consider an example of the form $(X,v) = (Y,w) \times (\mathbb{A}^1, x \frac d {dx})$ where $(Y,w)$ admits a singular point $y_0$.
-Then $x_0 = (y_0,0)$ is a singular point of $(X,v)$ but the generic type of $(X,v)$ is not minimal.
-Note however that {\em this singular point is contained both in an invariant hypersurface and an invariant curve} so that the hypothesis (b) is violated in two different ways.
+\item The presence of a singular point (even non-resonant) does not rule out the possibility of (i) to hold in Fact \ref{fact-Jaoui-Moosa}.
+Indeed, if $(Y,w)$ is an algebraic vector field with a singular point $y_0$ then any algebraic vector field of the form $(X,v) = (Y,w) \times (\mathbb{A}^1, \lambda x \frac d {dx})$ admits $x_0 = (y_0,0)$ as as singular point.
+In that case, the algebraic vector field $(X,v)$ admits (at least) two nontrivial rational factors given by the two projections.
+In particular, the generic type of $(X,v)$ is not minimal.
+Note that on any example of this form {\em this singular point is contained both in an invariant hypersurface and an invariant curve} so that the hypothesis (b) is violated in two different ways.

-\begin{itemize} \item It follows that (b) is a necessary assumption for the conclusion of the theorem to hold.
-On the other hand, in dimension two\footnote{Even in dimension three, applying the methods of section 3 of \cite{Pereira-JEMS} together with arguments from this paper, one can get rid of the assumption (a) (see Remark \ref{remark-dimension3}).}, the hypothesis (a) is not necessary.
-This follows from Theorem C together with the results of \cite{jaoui-ANT}.
-In dimension $\geq 4$, this assumption will be needed in our analysis in the form of Corollary \ref{corollary-Pereira}. \end{itemize}}
+\item In dimension two and three, the hypothesis (a) that the singular point is non-resonant can be removed.
+This follows from the improvement of Theorem \ref{theorem-Pereira} in dimension three described in section 3 of \cite{Pereira-JEMS}, see Remark \ref{remark-dimension3}.
+In dimension $\geq 4$, this assumption will be needed in our analysis. \end{itemize}}